lzwjava/blog-source/_posts/2024-12-20-gcp-compute-en.md

 ---
+audio: true
+lang: en
 layout: post
-title: "Setting up a Google Cloud Server"
+title: Setting up a Google Cloud Server
-audio: true
 ---

 Setting up a proxy server in Google Cloud allows you to route your internet traffic securely through a cloud instance, enhancing privacy and circumventing restrictions.
 In this guide, we'll walk you through the process of setting up a basic proxy server in Google Cloud and configuring the necessary firewall rules to allow traffic.